skip to content

 Part III (the fourth year) is intended for those who wish to pursue a career in research; it leads to graduation with an M.Sci. degree.
 The fourth year will be quite different from the previous three years, which have in a sense been a preparation for this final year.
 There are just two components to the fourth year: a major research project, occupying all of the first and second terms, and a wide selection of research-oriented lecture courses from which a free choice can be made.
 Students will write up an account of their research project (about 5000 words) and in addition there will be end-of-year examinations.

-This course is taught by the Department of Chemistry
+This course is taught by the Department of Chemistry.

 Aims

-2. to develop, in selected areas, an understanding of chemistry which will allow the student to appreciate and begin to develop a critical understanding of current research topics, especially those represented in the Department;
+2. develop, in selected areas, an understanding of chemistry which will allow the student to appreciate and begin to develop a critical understanding of current research topics, especially those represented in the Department;

-3. to undertake a substantial and novel research project under the direction of a member of staff, and thereby to gain an understanding of relevant research techniques, and the design and interpretation of experiments;
+3. undertake a substantial and novel research project under the direction of a member of staff, and thereby to gain an understanding of relevant research techniques, and the design and interpretation of experiments;

 Learning outcomes